 The Baltimore Ravens All Community Team Foundation serves as a separate non-profit entity of the team's community outreach efforts.
 In addition to Ravens appearances and in-kind donations, the foundation provides support to Baltimore area non-profit organizations.
 Ravens players are also active in the community through individual foundations of their own.

 The Ravens Play 60 Grant, formerly known as the Plan in Motion project, provides grants of up to $5,000 to qualifying nonprofit organizations that create and/or continue programs or projects promoting physical fitness and nutrition education.
-Applications are currently being accepted until May 31.

 The Ravens All Community Team Foundation is committed to increasing physical activity among area youth and has designed this grant program to encourage healthy youth activities.
 The RACTF will consider funding requests that meet the criteria listed below: